RustedAperture/WalnutPack/README.md

 Currently only MultiMC and PolyMC are supported.
 You can import this pack 2 different ways.

-1. Download the release zip from [here](https://github.com/RustedAperture/WalnutPack/releases) and import into PolyMC or MultiMC
+1b.
+Download the release zip from [here](https://github.com/RustedAperture/WalnutPack/releases) and import into PolyMC or MultiMC

 OR

-2. Add the URL https://github.com/RustedAperture/WalnutPack/raw/main/WalnutPack.zip to the import zip section while creating a new instance
+1a.
+Add the URL https://github.com/RustedAperture/WalnutPack/raw/main/WalnutPack.zip to the import zip section while creating a new instance

+2. Click continue on the errors popup after launching

 <details close>
 <summary><h2>Mods</h2></summary>